 4.2.
 Data Management Plans must explicitly address the creation, management, confidentiality, retention, and publication of data, software, and, where applicable, other valuable outputs, created or collected during a project.
 Plans should also set out responsibilities for the management and control of data.

 4.3.
 If a brief Data Management Plan is included in a grant application, this should be expanded once funding is awarded, particularly for EPSRC funded research.
-For collaborative projects involving one or more external partners, access to and publication of research data should be included in collaboration agreements, and data sharing agreements should be entered into where required.
+For collaborative projects involving one or more external partners, access to and publication of research data should normally be included in collaboration agreements, and data sharing agreements should be entered into where required.

 4.4.
 Data Management Plans should consider the approach to data preservation and publication at the project outset or grant proposal stage, in order to mitigate any potential barriers to data sharing.
 Justifiable reasons for restricting access to retained datasets, or extended periods of exclusive use prior to data publication, should be set out in the Data Management Plan.

 4.5.
 Where applicable, funder- or doctoral-specific templates and guidance for creating a Data Management Plan should be used.
 Should no specific template exist, the University of Bath provides generic templates.